Sindh High Court: History

 On 21 August 1926, the Sindh Courts Act (Bom.
-VII of 1926) was passed into law-making provision for the establishment of a Chief Court for the Province of Sindh.
-On the coming into operation of Part III of the Government of India Act, 1935, on 1 April 1937, Sindh became a separate Province and the Judges of the Court of Judicial Commissioner of Sindh were appointed by Royal Warrant by the British Government.
+VII of 1926) was passed into law, making provision for the establishment of a chief court for the province of Sindh.
+On the coming into operation of Part III of the Government of India Act, 1935, on 1 April 1937, Sindh became a separate province and the judges of the Court of Judicial Commissioner of Sindh were appointed by Royal Warrant by the British Government.

-At the time of establishment of the High Court of West Pakistan the number of the Judges of the Karachi Bench was almost the same but subsequently it was increased to 15 and on separation of Sindh & Balochistan High Court's 12 Judges were allocated to the Sindh High Court and 3 Judges to Balochistan High Court.
-The present approved strength of Judges is 28.
-However, the number of Judges appointed is 24.
+At the time of establishment of the High Court of West Pakistan the number of the judges of the Karachi Bench was almost the same, but subsequently it was increased to 15.
+On the separation of the Sindh & Balochistan's High Court, 12 judges were allocated to the Sindh High Court and 3 judges to the Balochistan High Court.
+The present approved strength of judges is 28.
+However, the number of judges appointed is 24.

-Building Complex
+Building complex

 The construction of existing main building was commenced in 1923, at an estimated cost of Rs.
 39,75,248 but it was completed on 22-11-1929, at actual cost of Rs.
 30,35,000.
-This building which was meant for 5 Judges with some provision for expansion in 1929 is now accommodating Benches in, Court Rooms and 18 Judges in Chambers.
-Some Judges have to hold Courts in Chambers.
-Besides, it also provides accommodation for the offices of the Attorney-General, Deputy Attorney-General, Federal Shariat Court of Pakistan Registry, Advocate-General, Sindh, Additional Advocate General, Sindh, Assistant Advocate General, Sindh and High Court Bar Library.
-Before shifting Supreme Court Registry from High Court premises two Court rooms and three Chambers were used by the Supreme Court Judges.
+This building which was meant for 5 judges with some provision for expansion in 1929 is now accommodating 18 judges.
+Some judges have to hold court in chambers.
+It also provides space for the offices of the Attorney-General, Deputy Attorney-General, Federal Shariat Court of Pakistan Registry, Advocate-General, Sindh, Additional Advocate General, Sindh, Assistant Advocate General, Sindh and High Court Bar Library.
+Before the Supreme Court Registry was shifted from the High Court premises, two court rooms and three chambers were used by Supreme Court judges.
 When the Supreme Court comes to Karachi in bigger strength some more chambers were provided to the Judges of the Supreme Court.

-In 1974, An Annexe Building on the North-East side of the compound of the High Court was constructed at a cost of Rs.
-4.4 million but it did not ease the situation much, for it is accommodating the offices of this Court and also provides office accommodation for the Secretary, Ministry of Justice and Parliamentary Affairs, Standing Counsel, Official Assignee, Special Banking Court, Registry of the Federal Shariat Court and Sindh Bar Council.
-Thus, it will be seen that there is acute shortage of accommodation.
+In 1974, an annex building on the northeast side of the compound of the High Court was constructed at a cost of Rs.
+4.4 million.
+However, it did not substantially ease the crowding situation, because it also provides office space for the Secretary, Ministry of Justice and Parliamentary Affairs, Standing Counsel, Official Assignee, Special Banking Court, Registry of the Federal Shariat Court and Sindh Bar Council, in addition to High Court facilities.

-The provincial Government has allocated a token amount of Rs.
+The provincial government has allocated a token amount of Rs.
 One Lac during the current year for construction of Annexe Building of South-East of the present building in order to make the scheme as ongoing scheme.
 The building was estimated in 1984 to cost a sum of Rs.
 13.35 million.
 The cost now may go up slightly because of inflation.
 Unless the Federal Government provides funds or the Provincial Government give preference to the construction of this building and provide necessary funds, the building is not going to be completed within a year or two.